 Erin Wilson makes quilts rooted in hand-dyed color, architectural imagery, and intricate piecework.
-A self-taught textile artist, she has developed a method of small-scale patchwork that is both precise and improvisational.
+A self-taught textile artist, she has developed a method of small-scale patchwork both precise and improvisational.
 She’s had solo exhibitions at the KOFU Showroom in NYC, Art Quilt Gallery NYC and International Quilt Week Yokohama in Japan and has been a regular exhibitor at fine craft shows such as The American Craft Council Show in Baltimore, Philadelphia Museum of Art Craft Show, and the Smithsonian Craft Show.
-In addition to quiltmaking, Erin makes custom softgoods for interior designers, and has worked in theatrical puppet design/fabrication, and as a samplemaker for a technical military combat apparel manufacturer.
+In addition to quiltmaking, Erin makes custom softgoods for interior designers, has worked in theatrical puppet design/fabrication with Chris Green Kinetics, and as a samplemaker for a technical military combat apparel manufacturer.
 Preceding and overlapping her career as a seamstress, Erin received a BFA in dance from The Juilliard School and performed for 9 years with choreographer David Neumann.

 She lives and works in a hand-built home in Brooklyn, New York.